 - moving away from friends and family

-- loss of social content and enjoyment at work
+- loss of contentment or enjoyment in your work

-- having health problems which limit your ability to socialise/leave the house
+- having health problems that limit your ability to socialise/leave the house

 Who is affected?

 Widowed and divorced people are also at risk of loneliness.
 Their companion, which they believed to be lifelong, has gone.
-For whatever reason, they are alone and this isn’t something you expect to feel, especially as a younger adult.
+For whatever reason, they're alone and this isn’t something you expect to feel, especially if you're a younger adult.

-If you have moved away from your friends and family, perhaps for a new job, you are thrust into the unknown, knowing nobody.
+If you've moved away from your friends and family, perhaps for a new job, you're thrust into the unknown, knowing nobody.
 These days, making friends can be tough.
-You may spend weeks meeting new people, but they are not the companions you want.
-You are lonely.
+You may spend weeks meeting new people, but they're not the companions you want.